Back to Glossary

 Is my file content kept private during content-based sorting?

 Sortio offers an offline mode that processes files locally on your device without cloud connectivity.
 This means your file contents never leave your computer during sorting.
-Sortio also uses end-to-end encryption for file metadata to help protect your organizational data.
+Sortio also encrypts file metadata in transit (TLS 1.2+) and at rest to help protect your organizational data.

 How accurate is AI-powered content-based sorting?